Table of contents

 To add a Jira issues macro to a page, open any of the Confluence pages, open it in Edit mode and click on the “+“ sign from the toolbar.
 If the search field is disabled and “Login and Approve“ notification is displayed, then Test Admin user should click on the notification and approve the data retrieval.

-Log into Confluence as an Admin user and go to the Validation Settings page, which is accessible from the Confluence Settings view.
+Log into Confluence as an Admin and go the Validation Settings page, which is accessible from the Confluence Settings view.
 Confluence Admin rights are required for configuring and running the Validation app.

 2.1.
 Select a Reporter